Elizabeth Cooper

-Elizabeth Cooper (born Isabel Rosario Cooper; January 15, 1914 (or 1909/1912) – June 29, 1960) was a Filipina film actress, vaudeville dancer, and singer.
-In addition to her brief movie career, Cooper was also known for being the mistress of General Douglas MacArthur.
+Elizabeth Cooper (born Isabel Rosario Cooper; January 15, 1914 (or 1909/1912) – June 29, 1960), also known under the stage names Chabing and Dimples, was a Filipina film actress, vaudeville dancer, and singer.
+In addition to her brief movie career, Cooper was also known for being the mistress of U.S. General Douglas MacArthur.

-Born in Manila, she was famous for the first onscreen kiss in Philippine cinema for the movie, Ang Tatlong Hambog (1926) when she was around the age of 12.
-In the 1930s, she met US General Douglas MacArthur and became his paramour when she was around the age of 16 (or 18/21) and he was in his 50s.
+Born in Manila, she was famous for the first onscreen kiss in Philippine cinema for the movie, Ang Tatlong Hambog (1926).
+In the 1930s, she met General Douglas MacArthur and became his paramour when she was around the age of 16 (or 18/21) and he was in his 50s.
 He arranged for her to follow him to Washington, D.C.

 While serving as Army Chief of Staff in the 1930s, MacArthur filed a libel action against a journalist at The Washington Post, Drew Pearson.
 When Pearson added Cooper to his list of witnesses to be deposed, MacArthur dropped the suit.
 MacArthur subsequently paid Cooper $15,000 to leave Washington, the money allegedly delivered by his aide, Dwight Eisenhower.
 However, she did not return to the Philippines, and after a few failed attempts in Hollywood and a hair dressing shop in the Midwest, she committed suicide in 1960.

-Personal life
+Early life

-Elizabeth was born Isabel Rosario Cooper to what may have been a Scottish father Arthur Edmund Cooper and a Chinese-Filipina mother Rosario Lopez, who was a haciendera (farm estate owner) from Vallehermoso, Negros Oriental.
-Her death certificate however lists her father as Isaac Cooper and her mother’s name as Josephine.
-She was nicknamed "Dimples".
-As a teenager she traveled Southeast Asia as a torch singer / entertainer.